hopejr/ShuttleControlUSB/README.md

 # ShuttleControlUSB

-_A Library to use Contour Design ShuttleXpress and ShuttlePro v2 in Node.js projects without the driver.
-Works on Linux too!_
+_A Library to use Contour Design ShuttleXpress and ShuttlePro v2 in Node.js projects without the driver._

 ## Installation
 ```sh